highcharts/node-export-server/README.md

 ## Command Line Arguments

 To supply command line arguments, add them as flags when running the application:
-`highcharts-export-server --flag1 value --flag2 value ....`
+`highcharts-export-server --flag1 value --flag2 value ...`

 _Available options:_

-- `--infile`: The input file name along with a type (jpeg, png, pdf or svg).
-It can be a correct JSON or SVG file. (defaults to `false`)
+- `--infile`: The input file name along with a type (json or svg).
+It can be a correct JSON or SVG file (defaults to `false`).
 - `--instr`: An input in a form of a stringified JSON or SVG file.
-Overrides the --infile. (defaults to `false`)
+Overrides the --infile (defaults to `false`).
-- `--options`: An alias for the --instr option. (defaults to `false`)
+- `--options`: An alias for the --instr option (defaults to `false`).
 - `--outfile`: The output filename along with a type (jpeg, png, pdf or svg).
-Ignores the --type flag. (defaults to `false`)
+Ignores the --type flag (defaults to `false`).
 - `--type`: The format of the file to export to.
-Can be jpeg, png, pdf or svg. (defaults to `png`)
+Can be jpeg, png, pdf or svg (defaults to `png`).
 - `--constr`: The constructor to use.
-Can be Chart, StockChart or MapChart. (defaults to `chart`)
+Can be chart, stockChart, mapChart or ganttChart (defaults to `chart`).
 - `--scale`: The scale of the exported chart.
-Ranges between 1 and 5. (defaults to `1`)
+Ranges between 1 and 5 (defaults to `1`).
 - `--height`: The height of the exported chart.
-Overrides the option in the chart settings. (defaults to `600`)
+Overrides the option in the chart settings (defaults to `600`).
 - `--width`: The width of the exported chart.
-Overrides the option in the chart settings. (defaults to `400`)
+Overrides the option in the chart settings (defaults to `400`).
-- `--globalOptions`: A stringified JSON or a filename with options to be passed into the Highcharts.setOptions. (defaults to `false`)
+- `--globalOptions`: A stringified JSON or a filename with options to be passed into the Highcharts.setOptions (defaults to `false`).
-- `--themeOptions`: A stringified JSON or a filename with theme options to be passed into the Highcharts.setOptions. (defaults to `false`)
+- `--themeOptions`: A stringified JSON or a filename with theme options to be passed into the Highcharts.setOptions (defaults to `false`).
 - `--batch`: Starts a batch job.
-A string that contains input/output pairs: "in=out;in=out;..". (defaults to `false`)
+A string that contains input/output pairs: "in=out;in=out;.." (defaults to `false`).
-- `--allowCodeExecution`: If set to true, allow for the execution of arbitrary code when exporting. (defaults to `false`)
+- `--allowCodeExecution`: If set to true, allow for the execution of arbitrary code when exporting (defaults to `false`).
 - `--allowFileResources`: Allow injecting resources from the filesystem.
-Has no effect when running as a server. (defaults to `true`)
-- `--allowForceInject`: Allow injecting code directly.
-Has no effect when running as a server. (defaults to `false`)
+Has no effect when running as a server (defaults to `true`).
 - `--resources`: An additional resource in a form of stringified JSON.
-It can contains files, js and css sections. (defaults to `false`)
+It can contains files, js and css sections (defaults to `false`).
-- `--callback`: A JavaScript file with a function to run on construction. (defaults to `false`)
+- `--callback`: A JavaScript function to run on construction.
+Can be a function or a filename with the js extension (defaults to `false`).
 - `--customCode`: Custom code to be called before chart initialization.
-Can be a function, a code that will be wrapped within a function or a filename with the js extension.
+Can be a function, a code that will be wrapped within a function or a filename with the js extension (defaults to `false`).
-- `--loadConfig`: A file that contains a pre-defined config to use. (defaults to `false`)
+- `--loadConfig`: A file that contains a pre-defined config to use (defaults to `false`).
-- `--createConfig`: Allows to set options through a prompt and save in a provided config file. (defaults to `false`)
+- `--createConfig`: Allows to set options through a prompt and save in a provided config file (defaults to `false`).
-- `--enableServer`: If set to true, starts a server on 0.0.0.0. (defaults to `false`)
+- `--enableServer`: If set to true, starts a server on 0.0.0.0 (defaults to `false`).
 - `--host`: The hostname of the server.
-Also starts a server listening on the supplied hostname. (defaults to `0.0.0.0`)
+Also starts a server listening on the supplied hostname (defaults to `0.0.0.0`).
 - `--port`: The port to use for the server.
-Defaults to 7801. (defaults to `7801`)
+Defaults to 7801 (defaults to `7801`).
-- `--enableSsl`: Enables the SSL protocol. (defaults to `false`)
+- `--enableSsl`: Enables the SSL protocol (defaults to `false`).
-- `--sslForced`: If set to true, forces the server to only serve over HTTPS. (defaults to `false`)
+- `--sslForced`: If set to true, forces the server to only serve over HTTPS (defaults to `false`).
-- `--sslPort`: The port on which to run the SSL server. (defaults to `443`)
+- `--sslPort`: The port on which to run the SSL server (defaults to `443`).
-- `--certPath`: The path to the SSL certificate/key. (defaults to ``)
+- `--certPath`: The path to the SSL certificate/key (defaults to ``).
-- `--enableRateLimiting`: Enables rate limiting. (defaults to `false`)
+- `--enableRateLimiting`: Enables rate limiting (defaults to `false`).
-- `--maxRequests`: Max requests allowed in a one minute. (defaults to `10`)
+- `--maxRequests`: Max requests allowed in a one minute (defaults to `10`).
-- `--skipKey`: Allows bypassing the rate limiter and should be provided with skipToken argument. (defaults to ``)
+- `--skipKey`: Allows bypassing the rate limiter and should be provided with skipToken argument (defaults to ``).
-- `--skipToken`: Allows bypassing the rate limiter and should be provided with skipKey argument. (defaults to ``)
+- `--skipToken`: Allows bypassing the rate limiter and should be provided with skipKey argument (defaults to ``).
-- `--initialWorkers`: The number of initial workers to spawn. (defaults to `4`)
+- `--initialWorkers`: The number of initial workers to spawn (defaults to `4`).
-- `--maxWorkers`: The number of max workers to spawn. (defaults to `4`)
+- `--maxWorkers`: The number of max workers to spawn (defaults to `4`).
-- `--workLimit`: The pieces of work that can be performed before restarting process. (defaults to `60`)
+- `--workLimit`: The pieces of work that can be performed before restarting process (defaults to `60`).
-- `--queueSize`: The size of the request overflow queue. (defaults to `5`)
+- `--queueSize`: The size of the request overflow queue (defaults to `5`).
-- `--timeoutThreshold`: The number of seconds before timing out. (defaults to `30000`)
+- `--timeoutThreshold`: The number of seconds before timing out (defaults to `30000`).
-- `--reaper`: Whether or not to evict workers after a certain time period (defaults to `true`)
+- `--reaper`: Whether or not to evict workers after a certain time period (defaults to `true`).
-- `--benchmarking`: Enable benchmarking. (defaults to `true`)
+- `--benchmarking`: Enable benchmarking (defaults to `true`).
-- `--listenToProcessExits`: Set to false in order to skip attaching process.exit handlers. (defaults to `true`)
+- `--listenToProcessExits`: Set to false in order to skip attaching process.exit handlers (defaults to `true`).
-- `--logLevel`: The log level (0: silent, 1: error, 2: warning, 3: notice, 4: verbose). (defaults to `4`)
+- `--logLevel`: The log level (0: silent, 1: error, 2: warning, 3: notice, 4: verbose) (defaults to `4`).
 - `--logFile`: A name of a log file.
-The --logDest also needs to be set to enable file logging. (defaults to `highcharts-export-server.log`)
+The --logDest also needs to be set to enable file logging (defaults to `highcharts-export-server.log`).
 - `--logDest`: The path to store log files.
-Also enables file logging. (defaults to `log/`)
+Also enables file logging (defaults to `log/`).
-- `--enableUi`: Enables the UI for the export server. (defaults to `false`)
+- `--enableUi`: Enables the UI for the export server (defaults to `false`).
-- `--uiRoute`: The route to attach the UI to. (defaults to `/`)
+- `--uiRoute`: The route to attach the UI to (defaults to `/`).
 - `--noLogo`: Skip printing the logo on a startup.
-Will be replaced by a simple text. (defaults to `false`)
+Will be replaced by a simple text (defaults to `false`).

 ## Loading JSON Configs

-To load JSON configuration files, either start the export server with a `.hcexport` file in the current working directory, or load it by using the `--loadConfig <filepath>` option.
+The below JSON presents the default config that resides in the `lib/schemas/config.js` file.
+If no `.env` file is found (more about it later), these options are used.
+Loading an additional JSON configuration file can be done by using the `--loadConfig <filepath>` option.

-The format, with its default values are as follows:
+The format, with its default values are as follows (the order of core scripts and moudles is recommended):

 ```
 {